Frances X. Frei

 Frances Frei is a Professor of Technology and Operations Management and the course lead for first-year diversity and inclusion studies at Harvard Business School.
-Her research investigates how leaders create the conditions for organizations and individuals to thrive by designing for excellence in strategy, operations, and culture.
-She regularly advises senior executives embarking on large-scale change initiatives and organizational transformation, including embracing diversity and inclusion as a lever for improved performance.
+She has worked for Uber and been on the board of directors at WeWork.

 Early life

 Frances X. Frei graduated from the University of Pennsylvania, where she earned a bachelor's degree in mathematics.
 She subsequently earned a master's degree in industrial engineering from Pennsylvania State University, and a PhD in Operations and Information Management from the Wharton School of the University of Pennsylvania.

 Career

-Frances Frei is a Professor of Technology and Operations Management at Harvard Business School.
-Her research investigates how leaders create the conditions for organizations and individuals to thrive by designing for excellence in strategy, operations, and culture.
-She regularly advises senior executives embarking on large-scale change initiatives and organizational transformation, including embracing diversity and inclusion as a lever for improved performance.
+Frei is a Professor of Technology and Operations Management at Harvard Business School.

-Frei is exclusively represented for speaking engagements by United Talent Agency.
-Topics include communication, corporate culture, corporate social responsibility, crisis management, diversity and inclusion in business, gender equality, HR effectiveness, leadership, and LGBTQIA.

 Frei joined Uber in June 2017, where she was appointed as senior vice-president for leadership and strategy of leadership.
 She helped improve the company culture by encouraging teamwork.
 Frei stepped down as senior vice-president in February 2018 to develop an executive education program focused on women and underrepresented minorities, although she has stayed on in an advisory role.

 Frei gave a talk at the TED conference in 2018 on the topic of building trust.

 Frei was hired as a senior adviser to Riot Games in September 2018 to help with implementation of their "Culture and Diversity & Inclusion Initiative", following a published report outlining many former and current employees there asserting of sexual discrimination within the workplace.

+On September 4, 2019, WeWork added Frei to the company's board of directors where she became the first female on the Board.
+Prior to joining the WeWork Board, Frei's consultancy firm was employed on a 3-year contract valued at approximately $5mn (including stock options) related to gender equality training and hiring.

+In April 2023, Frei and her wife, Anne Morriss, launched their first podcast, "Fixable", produced by TED Audio Collective.
+Guests call in with their workplace issues and problems are resolved in 30 minutes or less.